2024 Solar Incentives Guide for Hillcrest Heights, MD - Tax Credits & Rebates

 Federal Solar Incentives

-To better understand how the ITC will apply to you, reach out to your local Hillcrest Heights solar panel installer and request more information.
+To understand exactly how much the ITC could save you, talk to your local Hillcrest Heights solar panel installer.

-The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
-The new Clean Energy Credit is valid until 2035.
-Homeowners can now receive a 30% credit for solar systems that began installation on or after January 1, 2022, and will be done by December 31, 2032.
-The credit will then be decreased by a few percentage points every year until the date of expiration.
-Beginning in 2023, it will also be easier to get credits for energy storage systems under the new laws.
+In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
+The new Clean Energy Credit extends until 2035.
+You are now eligible for a 30% credit for solar systems that began installation on or after January 1, 2022, and will be done by December 31, 2032.
+This credit will then be decreased by a few percentage points every year until its expiration.
+Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.

 More information about the new Inflation Reduction Act can be found here.
-Your local Hillcrest Heights solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+To better understand how the new Clean Energy Credit applies to you, get in touch with your local Hillcrest Heights solar installation expert.

 State & Local Solar Incentives